 Where should I start?

 It’s a great question.
 There’s a massive amount of information and it it’s almost impossible for a layman to understand all the options available to them.
 Fortunately, there are experts that can help.
-Mortgage brokers like Shubha Dasgupta and his company, Capital Lending Centre, have spent decades working with mortgages and know the industry better than most.
+Mortgage brokers like Shubha Dasgupta and his company, Pineapple, have spent decades working with mortgages and know the industry better than most.
 Mr. Dasgupta, says that, “It’s important to speak with a professional when someone begins looking for a mortgage.
 With thousands of products available in the market, each with a specific purpose, guidelines and terms, a professional will help navigate them through this landscape safely and ensure they end up in the right product suited for their needs.”

 Mr. Dasgupta also points out that working with an expert can help buyers avoid some common pitfalls when applying for financing: “If someone is working with a licensed mortgage agent or broker, the chances of a rejection are very small.
 Because of all the options available, they can help design a solution that meets the client’s needs.
 If this doesn’t work, solutions to the challenge will be offered as the second step – things like a potential co applicant, paying down debt or increasing down payment.
 If all the above fail them, we will work with the clients on creating a plan or strategy to prepare for the mortgage in the future.”
 Connecting with someone like Mr. Dasgupta and his company can save you incredible amounts of time and help ensure that you get the best deal.
 Similarly, experienced, knowledgeable and well-trained real estate agents like those at Living Realty have a great understanding of the real estate financing and can help you understand many of your options or connect you with other reliable and trustworthy experts.